 Accurately predicting the performance of radiant slab systems can be challenging due to the large thermal capacitance of the radiant slab and room temperature stratification.
 Current methods for predicting heating and cooling energy consumption of hydronic radiant slabs include detailed first-principles (e.g., finite difference) and reduced-order (e.g., thermal Resistor-Capacitor (RC) network) models.
 Creating and calibrating detailed first-principles models, as well as detailed RC network models for predicting the performance of radiant slabs require substantial effort.
 To develop improved control, monitoring, and diagnostic methods, there is a need for simpler models that can be readily trained using in-situ measurements.

 In this study, we explored a novel hybrid modeling method that integrates a simple RC network model with an evolving learning-based algorithm termed the Growing Gaussian Mixture Regression (GGMR) modeling approach to predict the heating and cooling rates of a radiant slab system for a Living Laboratory office space.
 The RC network model predicts heating or cooling load of the radiant slab system that is provided as an input to the GGMR model.
 Three modeling approaches were considered in this study: 1) an RC network model; 2) a GGMR model, and 3) the proposed hybrid modeling between RC and GGMR.
 The three modeling methods have been compared for predicting the energy use of a radiant slab system of a Living Laboratory office space using measurement data from January 15th to March 7th, 2022.
 The first two weeks of data were used for training, while the remaining data was used for testing of all three modeling methods.
-The hybrid approach had a Normalized Root Mean Square Error (NRMSE) of 8.77 percent (4.79 percent less than the RC and 11.98 percent less than GGMR models), a Coefficient of Variation of RMSE (CVRMSE) of 9.95 percent (5.64 percent less than the RC and 12.6 percent less than the GGMR), a Mean Absolute Error (MAE) of 3.62 kW (2.14 kW less than the RC and 3.99 kW less than the GGMR), and a Mean Absolute Percentage Error (MAPE) of 19.31 percent (89.22 percent lower than the RC, 8.43 percent lower than the GGMR).
-The hybrid modeling approach significantly outperformed both the RC and GGMR models.
+The hybrid approach had a Normalized Root Mean Square Error (NRMSE) of 15.46 percent (8.62 percent less than the RC-Model 3 alone and 19.36 percent less than the GGMR alone), a Coefficient of Variation of RMSE (CVRMSE) of 6.43 percent (3.59 percent less than the RC-Model 3 and 8.05 percent less than the GGMR), a Mean Absolute Error (MAE) of 3.61 kW (2.13 kW and 3.87 kW less than the RC-Model 3 and GGMR, respectively), and a Mean Absolute Percentage Error (MAPE) of 5.28 percent (3.85 percent and 3.92 percent lower than the RC-Model 3 and GGMR, respectively).

 1. INTRODUCTION